-The following morning, Andy is not accounted for as usual from his cell.
+The following morning, Andy is not accounted for as usual in his cell.
 At the same time, Norton becomes alarmed when he finds Andy's shoes in his shoebox instead of his own.
 He rushes to Andy's cell and demands an explanation.
 Hadley brings in Red, but Red insists he knows nothing of Andy's plans.
 Becoming increasing hostile and paranoid, Norton starts throwing Andy's sculpted rocks around the cell.
-When he throws one at Andy's poster of Raquel Welch (where it used to hold Marilyn Monroe and Rita Hayworth before), the rock punches through and into the wall.
+When he throws one at Andy's poster of Raquel Welch (in the spot previously occupied by Marilyn Monroe, and before that by Rita Hayworth), the rock punches through and into the wall.
 Norton tears the poster away from the wall and finds a tunnel just wide enough for a man to crawl through.

-During the previous nights thunderstorm, Andy wore Norton's shoes to his cell, catching a lucky break when no one notices.
-He packs some papers and Norton's clothes into a plastic bag, tied it to himself with the rope he'd asked for, and escapes through his hole.
+During the previous night's thunderstorm, Andy wore Norton's shoes to his cell, catching a lucky break when no one notices.
+He packed some papers and Norton's clothes into a plastic bag, tied it to himself with the rope he'd asked for, and escaped through his hole.
 The tunnel he'd excavated led him to a space between two walls of the prison where he found a sewer main line.
-Using a rock, he hits it in time with the lightning strikes and eventually burst it.
+Using a rock, he hit the sewer line in time with the lightning strikes and eventually burst it.
 Crawling through 500 yards in the pipe and through the raw sewage contained in it, Andy emerged in a brook outside the walls.
-A search team later found his uniform and his rock hammer which had been worn nearly to nothing.
+A search team later found his uniform and his rock hammer, which had been worn nearly to nothing.

 That morning, Andy walks into the Maine National Bank in Portland, where he had put Warden Norton's money.
-Using his assumed identity as Randall Stephens, and with all the necessary documentation, he walked out with a cashier's check.
+Using his assumed identity as Randall Stephens, and with all the necessary documentation, he walks out with a cashier's check.
 Before he leaves, he asks them to drop a package in the mail.
 He continues his visitations to nearly a dozen other local banks, ending up with some $370,000.
-The package contained Warden Norton's account books which were delivered straight to the Portland Daily Bugle
+The package contains Warden Norton's account books, which are delivered straight to the Portland Daily Bugle

-Not long after, the police storms Shawshank Prison.
-Hadley is arrested for murder; Red said he was taken away "crying like a little girl".
-Warden Norton finally opens the safe, which he hadn't touched since Andy escaped, and instead of his books, he finds the Bible he had given Andy.
+Not long after, the police storm Shawshank Prison.
+Hadley is arrested for murder; Red says he was taken away "crying like a little girl."
+Warden Norton finally opens his safe, which he hadn't touched since Andy escaped, and instead of his books, he finds the Bible he had given Andy.
 Norton opens it to the book of Exodus

 and finds that the pages have been cut out in the shape of Andy's rock hammer.
 Norton walks back to his desk as the police pound on his door, takes out a small revolver and shoots himself under the chin.
 Red remarks that he wondered if the warden thought, right before pulling the trigger, how "Andy could ever have gotten the best of him."

 Shortly after, Red receives a postcard from Fort Hancock, Texas, with nothing written on it.
 Red takes it as a sign that Andy made it into Mexico to freedom.
-Red and his buddies would spend their time talking about Andy's exploits (with a lot of embellishments), but Red just missed his friend.
+Red and his buddies kill time talking about Andy's exploits (with a lot of embellishments), but Red just misses his friend.

 At Red's next parole hearing in 1967, he talked to the parole board about how "rehabilitated" was a made-up word, and how he regretted his actions of the past.
 His parole is granted this time.
 He goes to work at a grocery store, and stays at the same halfway house room Brooks had stayed in.
-He frequently walks by a pawn shop, which had several guns and compasses in the window.
-At times he would contemplate trying to get back into prison, but he remembered the promise he had made to Andy.
+He frequently walks by a pawn shop which has several guns and compasses in the window.
+At times he contemplates trying to get back into prison, but he remembers the promise he made to Andy.

-Red violates parole and leaves the halfway house, unconcerned since no one would really do an extensive manhunt for "an old crook like [him]."
+Red violates parole and leaves the halfway house, unconcerned since no one is likely to do an extensive manhunt for "an old crook like [him]."
 He takes a bus to Fort Hancock, where he crosses into Mexico.
 The two friends are finally reunited on the beach of Zihuatanejo on the Pacific coast.